 However, if the development is conscious rather than biological, my partner argued, it is not evolution in the Darwinian sense.
 Transcendence is the proper name for conscious evolution.
 A revolution rather than an evolution.

 So let’s talk a bit about transcendence as conscious evolution or revolution.
-And let’s do it in my favoured way: with reference to recent mainstream cinematic works.
+And let’s do it in my favoured way: with reference to recent mainstream cinema.

-This speech from Morgan Freeman’s character, Prof. Samuel Norman) in the film Lucy (2014) is a key scene in a fascinating film full of plot holes (that nonetheless manages to suspend your disbelief).
+This speech from Morgan Freeman’s character, Prof. Samuel Norman) in the film Lucy (2014) is a key scene in a fascinating film (full of plot holes, but nonetheless manages to suspend disbelief).

 What development could possibly allow us to unlock the full capacity of our brain?
 Some psychotropic drug (as in the film)?
 Deep meditation?
 Or, biological integration with technology?